 I’m an Associate Professor at the Institute of Environmental Science and Department of Biology at Carleton University, and co-director of the Geomatics and Landscape Ecology Laboratory (GLEL).
 My research touches on a variety of themes including conservation prioritization, invasion ecology, optimal monitoring, biogeography and spatial statistics.
-I have a particular interest in practical questions regarding invasive species control and management to protect threatened species.
+I have a particular interest in practical questions regarding management to protect threatened species and control invasive species.
 I also work on theoretical questions regarding the value of monitoring information and the determinants of community assembly in terrestrial and aquatic ecosystems.

 Trina Rytwinski – Research Scientist